13 May 2012 Last updated at 18:57

 In another development, the exit polls suggested Germany's Pirate Party had won seats in North Rhine-Westphalia, making it their fourth state parliament.

-The Pirate Party has grown in strength recently with its calls for transparency and internet freedom.
+The Pirate Party has grown in strength recently with its calls for t

 |Liveleak on Facebook|